duckdb/duckdb-web/_posts/2021-10-13-windowing.md

 layout: post
 title: "Windowing in DuckDB"
 author: Richard Wesley
-excerpt: DuckDB, a free and Open-Source analytical data management system, has a state-of-the-art windowing engine that can compute complex moving aggregates like inter-quartile ranges as well as simpler moving averages.
+excerpt: DuckDB, a free and open-source analytical data management system, has a state-of-the-art windowing engine that can compute complex moving aggregates like inter-quartile ranges as well as simpler moving averages.
+tags: ["using DuckDB"]
 ---

 Window functions (those using the `OVER` clause) are important tools for analysing data series,